Flour

 Bean flours are made by grinding beans that have been either dried or roasted.
 Commonly used bean flours include chickpea, also known as gram flour or besan, made from dried chickpeas and traditionally used in Mediterranean, Middle Eastern and Indian cuisine.
 Soybean flour is made by soaking the beans to dehull them, before they are dried (or roasted to make kinako) and ground down; at least 97% of the product must pass through a 100-mesh standard screen to be called soya flour, which is used in many Asian cuisines.

 Seed flours like teff are traditional to Ethiopia and Eritrea, where they are used to make flatbread and sourdough, while buckwheat has been traditionally used in Russia, Japan and Italy.
 In Australia, millstones to grind seed have been found that date from the Pleistocene period.

 Root flours include arrowroot and cassava.
 Arrowroot flour (also known as arrowroot powder) is used as a thickener in sauces, soups and pies, and has twice the thickening power of wheat flour.
 Cassava flour is gluten-free and used as an alternative to wheat flour.
 Cassava flour is traditionally used in African, South and Central American and Caribbean food.

-Vegetable flour is made from dehydrating vegetables before they are milled.
+Vegetable flour is made from vegetables that are dehydrated before they are milled.
 These can be made from most vegetables, including broccoli, spinach, squash and green peas.
 They are rich in fibre and are gluten-free.
 There have been studies to see if vegetable flour can be added to wheat-flour-based bread as an alternative to using other enrichment methods.